DIDSR/calzone/paper/paper.md

 `calzone` is a Python package for evaluating the calibration of probabilistic outputs of classifier models.
 It provides a set of functions and classes for visualizing calibration and computing calibration metrics given a representative dataset with the model's predictions and true class labels.
 The metrics provided in `calzone` include: Expected Calibration Error (ECE), Maximum Calibration Error (MCE), Hosmer-Lemeshow (HL) statistic, Integrated Calibration Index (ICI), Spiegelhalter's Z-statistics and Cox's calibration slope/intercept.
 The package is designed with versatility in mind.
 For many of the metrics, users can adjust the binning scheme and toggle between top-class or class-wise calculations.

 # Statement of need
 Classification is one of the most fundamental tasks in machine learning.
-Classification models are often evaluated by a proper scoring rule, such as the cross-entropy or mean square error.
-Examination of the distinguishing power (resolution), such as AUC or Se/Sp are also used to evaluate the model performance.
+Classification models are often evaluated by a proper scoring rule, such as cross-entropy or mean square error.
+Examination of the discrimination performance (resolution), such as AUC or Se/Sp are also used to evaluate the model performance.
 However, the reliability or calibration performance of the model is often overlooked.

 @Brocker_decompose has shown that the proper scoring rule can be decomposed into the resolution and reliability.
 That means even if the model has high resolution (high AUC), it may not be a reliable or calibrated model.
 In many high-risk machine learning applications, such as medical diagnosis, the reliability of the model is of paramount importance.

-We refer calibration as the agreement between the predicted probability and the true posterior probability of a class-of-interest, $P(D=1|\hat{p}=p) = p$.
-This is defined as moderate calibration by @Calster_weak_cal .
+We refer to calibration as the agreement between the predicted probability and the true posterior probability of a class-of-interest, $P(D=1|\hat{p}=p) = p$.
+This is also termed as moderate calibration by @Calster_weak_cal .

 In the `calzone` package, we provide a set of functions and classes for calibration visualization and metrics computation.
 Existing libraries such as `scikit-learn` are often not dedicated to calibration metrics computation and don't provide calibration metrics computation that are widely used in the statistical literature.
-Most libraries for calibration are focusing on calibrating the model instead of measuring the level of calibration with various metrics. `calzone` is dedicated to calibration metrics computation and visualization.
+Other libraries are focused on implementing calibration methods instead of ways to evaluate calibration [TODO: cite].

 # Functionality

 ## Reliability Diagram

-Reliability Diagram is a graphical representation of the calibration of a classification model [@Brocker_reldia].
+The reliability diagram is a graphical representation of the calibration of a classification model [@Brocker_reldia].
 It groups the predicted probabilities into bins and plots the mean predicted probability against the empirical frequency in each bin.
 The reliability diagram can be used to assess the calibration of the model and to identify any systematic errors in the predictions.
-In addition, we add the option to plot with error bars to show the confidence interval of the empirical frequency in each bin.
-The error bars are calculated using Wilson's score interval [@wilson_interval].
-We provide an example simulated dataset in the `example_data` folder using beta-binomial distribution [@beta-binomial].
+In addition, `calzone` gives the option to also plot the confidence interval of the empirical frequency in each bin.
+The confidence intervals are calculated using Wilson's score interval [@wilson_interval].
+We provide an example analsis in the `example_data` folder using beta-binomial distribution [@beta-binomial].
 Users can generate simulated data using the `fake_binary_data_generator` class in the `utils` module.

 ```python
 from calzone.utils import reliability_diagram